 Cosmetic dentistry is a specialty that helps patients get the smile of their dreams.
-Sean Sutton, DDS, and Mark Sutton, DDS, in Cos Cob, Connecticut, work with their patients to find a path to the perfect smile whether that means whitening, repairing, or replacing problem teeth.
+Sean Sutton, DDS, and Mark Sutton, DDS, in Greenwich / Cos Cob, Connecticut, work with their patients to find a path to the perfect smile whether that means whitening, repairing, or replacing problem teeth.
 Having a smile to be proud of is critical to self-esteem, and that’s why Greenwich Dentistry offers this essential service to patients.
 If you want to rehab your smile, give the office a call to make an appointment, or request one using the online booking tool.

 Cosmetic dentistry is the art of improving the way teeth look individually and as a group.
 It’s not just limited to teeth, though.
 The team focuses on the gums and bite, as well, to ensure their patients get the look they want.